ODEP - Office of Disability Employment Policy

 ODEP is committed to working on initiatives, partnerships, and programs that examine these issues and eliminating employment barriers for women with disabilities.

 ODEP co-chairs the Federal Partners' Committee on Women and Trauma with the Substance Abuse and Mental Health Administration's (SAMHSA) Center for Mental Health Services.
 Launched on April 1, 2009, this Committee developed as a work group within the Federal Partnership on Mental Health Transformation.
 This partnership was established by SAMHSA which was tasked to implement a Presidential Order calling for aggressive actions to develop policy and practice in many priority areas, including suicide prevention, employment, women, and youth in transition from school to work to name just a few.
-The Committee consists of representatives from more than 20 federal agencies and sub-agencies from the Departments of Defense, Education, Health and Human Services, Housing and Urban Development, Justice, Labor, Veterans Affairs, and others.
+The Committee consists of representatives from more than 30 federal agencies and sub-agencies from the Departments of Defense, Education, Health and Human Services, Housing and Urban Development, Justice, Labor, State, Veterans Affairs, the Peace Corps, and others.

 - Trauma-Informed Approaches: Federal Activities and Initiatives: Federal Partners Committee on Women and Trauma A Working Document /Second Report A groundbreaking report from the Federal Partners Committee on Women and Trauma.
 Completed on September 30, 2013, the report documents the projects, programs, and initiatives of more than three dozen federal agencies, departments, and offices one of the largest interagency collaborations in federal government history.
 With agencies' commitment to implementing gender-responsive, trauma-informed approaches, this report addresses the growing national interest in this issue, the work of the Federal Partners Committee, and the specific progress that participating agencies have made over the three years (2010-2013) since the Committee's publication of its first report in 2011.
 This new report, developed with support from SAMHSA's National Center for Trauma-Informed Care, clearly demonstrates the application of trauma-informed approaches across a wide range of settings and systems and encourages other governmental and nongovernmental agencies to implement a cross-sector, interagency, inter-systems' realization, recognition, and response to trauma.